 However, we can’t turn our heads away from the numerous emerging issues that bother many Samsung Galaxy A51 users.
 For that reason, we made certain to bring all major issues to the table along with the applicable solutions.
 Check them out below.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
-If you’re looking to buy this phone, DO NOT take these problems into consideration.
+If you’re looking to buy this phone, DO NOT consider these problems.

 Table of contents: